predragstamenkovic/predragstamenkovic/README.md

 # Hi, I am Predrag Stamenkovic! 👋

 ## 🚀 About Me
-I'm a game developer of 7 years.
-Main engine I worked in is Unity, and worked with Unreal engine in free time.
-Main platforms I worked for was mobile, and of the projects that was most popular was Diableros, reaching 1 million downloads.
-Gameplay system and mechanics are favourite part of programming, as well as creating AI opponents, with AI opponet I made for Football Clash Arena successfully fooled great percentage of players into thinking they played real people.
+I'm a gamer turned gamed developer.
+Mainly work in Unity, and worked with Unreal engine in free time.
+Game design and system mechanics are my favourite part of game development, with close favourite being creating AI opponents.
+Strategy games, especially turn-based, are my favourite gaming genre, which may coincide with why I like making complex systems, with branching options, and almost limitless opportunities.

 Currently I am working on a personal game project, which is a rougelike strategy survival game.
 It is inspired by games like Civilization and Against the Storm.